Dual Degree Program in ESS: Pre-Professional Track and Athletic Training

 Admission to the program

 Students are selected into the Athletic Training Graduate Program through a competitive application process.
-Participation in the undergraduate ES/AT Dual Degree Program does not guarantee admission to the Athletic Training Graduate Program.
+Admission to the ESS-Exercise Science Pre-Professional Track does not guarantee admission to the Athletic Training Graduate Program.

-To be considered for admission to the ES/AT Dual Degree Program, the student must:
+To be considered for admission to the graduate program, the student must:

 1. Be a current student accepted into the ESS: Exercise Science Pre-Professional Track Program and who has completed at least 60 undergraduate credits.